joshcwinton/ComputerVision/Homework2/README.txt

 PARTS COMPLETED
 Part 1:
   - Program that converts grayscale pgm to binary using a given threshold
-  - I used 75 for the threshold
+  - I used 120 for the threshold

 Part 2:
   - Program that displays segmented objects with different grayscale values
-  - Multiplied actual labels by 25 to get distinguishable colors
   - Algorithm based on the one described at: [https://en.wikipedia.org/wiki/Connected-component_labeling#One_component_at_a_time]

 Part 3:
-  -
+  - Program that generates a database based on a labeled image and then draws lines to indicate orientation

 BUGS ENCOUNTERED
-- N/A
+- Triggered abort when drawing lines that go off edge of image
+- Viewing pgm through mac preview didn't properly display gray levels

 INSTRUCTIONS
 Part 1: